kryptco/www/static/src/docs/_posts/2017-08-21-privacy-policy.md

 ## What are Krypton and krd?

-Krypton is an iOS and Android application that generates and stores a key pair for use with SSH (Secure Shell) and provides a mechanism to delegate access to the private key to computers running krd.
+Krypton generates and stores key pairs and provides a mechanism to delegate access to the private key to computers running krd.
 The private key never leaves Krypton.
 Instead, through a pairing procedure, Krypton creates a channel for krd to send “signature requests” whereby upon a valid request, Krypton cryptographically signs the requested data with the private key and only sends the resulting signature back to krd.
 This communication channel is encrypted and signed with a session key established during the pairing procedure.

+> Krypton is available as an iOS and Android application.
+> krd is available as both a Command Line Interface (the "kr cli" ) or a web browser extension ("Krypton Authenticator").

 ## Private Key Storage